ChristopherRC/www.ccadb.org/cas/incident-report.md

 **Expectations:**
 - The Appendix is for all supporting data: log files, graphs and charts, etc.
-- In particular, in the case of incidents that directly impact certificates, the Appendix MUST include a listing of the complete certificate details of all affected certificates and include the following fields for each:
+- In particular, in the case of incidents that directly impact certificates, the Appendix MUST include a comma separated listing of certificate details of all affected certificates and include the following fields for each:
      - Pre-certificate SHA-256 Hash
      - Certificate SHA-256 Hash
      - Subject